certifaction/cli/README.md

 The CLI is distributed as an executable file compatible with recent Linux, Windows and macOS operating systems and can be run in a Docker container.

-The CLI requires access to Certifaction API and an authentication token for most of its commands.
+The CLI requires access to the Certifaction API and an authentication token for most of its commands.

 When using the CLI as an HTTP server, the executable will listen to HTTP ports which must be accessible to client applications.

 ## Principles